'The work I do is exciting, challenging and makes a real difference...'

 ‘Sociology and Political Science help you look at the world in a critical way.
 The theories that we learn about often put into perspective many things that we take for granted or assume are common sense.
 Sociology challenges you – it allows you to ask questions that are open ended but you don’t need to have an answer for them.
 I really like that about Sociology – you can show that you are critically analysing how society and people function.

 ‘I love the fact that we studied this incredible range of diverse issues – things that we knew about and things that we didn’t even know exist.
 Often the issues that I learn about in Sociology link up to the issues we talk about in Political Science.
 I do feel that the topics we learn about are real-world issues that are important.
 Furthermore, they are controversial and often they don’t have simple answers.’

 During her time at UC, Alice has been invited to join the Golden Key International Honour Society, which recognises academic success and gives opportunities for community service.
 She also won a number of scholarships.
-Another key experience was to take the ARTS 395 Internship course, in her case at Christchurch City Council.
+Another key experience was to take the Arts Internship course at Christchurch City Council.

 ‘I was keen to work on a project that simulated real-life policy making.
 I ended up producing a policy memo for the Christchurch City Council and Age Concern about fear of crime among the elderly.
 I also completed problem definition and policy design exercises as tools to help my policy recommendation.’

 With her master’s research, Alice was able to take on another important cause to reduce New Zealand’s HIV cases, by writing a policy for the implementation of Pre-Exposure Prophylaxis (PrEP).